The 10 Best Features for Creating a Successful Behavioral Healthcare Program

 Not only is it practical for CDC guidelines, but studies have shown that many adults, and especially children are more likely to open a channel of communication if it is through telehealth, rather than them facing stigma in a traditional doctors office.
 Optimizing telehealth creates increased accessibility, convenience, and additional reimbursement opportunities, as well as reduced readmission rates.
 Not to mention, telehealth provides a wide reach for hard to reach patients, such as those in remote areas.

-When choosing telemedicine for behavioral health services, look for an option that’s HIPPA compliant, user friendly, and integrated with an EHR.
+When choosing telemedicine for behavioral health services, look for an option that’s HIPAA compliant, user friendly, and integrated with an EHR.
 Consider adding a telehealth platform as a means to treat patients.

 Mebs Counseling Increases 100+ Encounters In One Week Using Telehealth